Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

         RTT_CTRL_RESET"Normal text again.\r\n"
     );

-/** Same as above but with another method
+/** Same as above but using another method
   *  - Internally calls "SEGGER_RTT_vprintf" and eventually "SEGGER_RTT_Write"
   *  - If result >= 0 then it equals the amount of bytes stored in the up-buffer
   *  - If result < 0 then an error occurred